In this lesson, we are going to learn the basics about how to form negative sentences.

 No, mis amigos no saben bailar.

-No, I don’t want to paint.
+No, I don’t have your pen.

 Other negative words